 The Meaning of the Declaration of Independence

-The American Declaration of Independence represents a revolutionary vision both of mankind and its institutions.
+The American Declaration of Independence represents a revolutionary vision for both mankind and its institutions.

 In its preamble, it insists on the vital necessity of separation and independence, seen as part of the natural evolutionary process inherent to human nature: